mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 =====

-**NOTE:** If using the API is important to you, we're in a state of ransition towards a new API via the Pump API.
-As such, though the old API still probably works, some changes have happened to the way oauth works to make it more Pump-compatible.
+**NOTE:** If using the API is important to you, we're in a state of transition towards a new API via the Pump API.
+As such, though the old API still probably works, some changes have happened to the way OAuth works to make it more Pump-compatible.
 If you're heavily using clients using the old API, you may wish to hold off on upgrading for now.
 Otherwise, jump in and have fun! :)